jub0bs/talks/README.md

 Simply click on the link of interest below.

-Disclaimer: some images may not load.
+Disclaimer: some images may not load; you may need to run the slides locally instead.

 ### 2024